pism/pism/_sources/manual/simplified-geometry/index.rst.txt

 continuum model described in :cite:`BBssasliding`, an SIA+SSA hybrid, as an alternative to the continuum model used in ISMIP-HEINO and EISMINT II experiment H. Indeed the SIA+SSA hybrid is offered as a unified shallow model for real ice sheets (section :ref:`sec-dynamics`).

-There is no current plan to support ISMIP-HOM :cite:`ISMIPHOM`, :cite:`HOMelmer`, but comparison of shallow PISM results to exact Stokes solutions is a goal for PISM evaluation.

 A third and fourth ISMIP parts are the two parts of the Marine Ice Sheet Model Intercomparison Project, MISMIP :cite:`MISMIP2012` and MISMIP3D :cite:`MISMIP3d2013`.
 These